netxms/netxms-doc/admin/quickstart.rst

 Please note that adding a new node object may take some time, especially if a node is down or behind a firewall.
 After successful creation, a new node object will be placed into appropriate subnets automatically.
-As soon as you add a new node to the system, NetXMS server will start regular polling to determine the node status.
+As soon as you add a new node to the system, |product_name| server will start regular polling to determine the node status.

 Add DCI thresholds